SCOPE OF THIS CHAPTER

 - Serious Case Review (see Serious Case Reviews Procedure);

-- Child death review (see Chapter 5: Child death reviews of Working Together 2015: a review of all child deaths under the age of 18;
+- Child death review (see Chapter 5: Child death reviews of Working Together to Safeguard Children: a review of all child deaths under the age of 18;

 - Review of a child protection incident which falls below the threshold for a Serious Case Review;